Addressing inappropriate student behaviour in schools

 - suspending or expelling the student from school

-Principals will choose an option after looking at individual circumstances and factors such as the student's:
+Principals choose an option based on individual circumstances and factors, such as the student's:

 - age